sassoftware/devsascom-rest-api-samples/User_and_Aggregated_Samples/SAS/create-va-svg-img/README.md

 * All of the report's data sources are currently available in memory

 Notes:
-* This code by default creates an svg image with dimensions of 800x600.
-This default size can be changed by placing different values in the two %let statements at the top of the code
+* This code by default creates an SVG image with dimensions of 800x600.
+This default size can be changed by placing different values in the two %let statements at the top of the code.
 * By default, the reportImages service renders an SVG image of the first tab in a Visual Analytics report.
-If you would like to have it create an SVG image of a different tab you can do so by adding the sectionIndex parameter to the API call.
+If you would like to create an SVG image of a different tab you can do so by adding the sectionIndex parameter to the API call.
 More information on the reportImages service parameters can be found on [developer.sas.com](https://developer.sas.com/apis/rest/Visualization/#operations-2)